759982687/ECE-143-Fall-2020-project/README.md

 This dataset related works you can see in: reader & writer sentiment difference folder

-We also did some works about Twitter API (Tweepy) and twitter stream listen, you can see them in: twitter stream listener
+We also did some works about Twitter API (Tweepy) and twitter stream listen, you can see them in: twitter stream listener folder

+The over-all plots are in: plot folder  you can see them in plot.ipynb

 All the third-party modules needed:
 - Numpy